xzhan0/xzhan0.github.io/_pages/supra.md

 ---
 layout: page
-permalink: /supra/
+permalink: /yummi/
 title: Yummi and Supra
 description:
 nav: true
 nav_order: 8
 ---

 My brother has a CUTE dog named Supra, I spent a wonderful time with Supra from 2021 to 2023 in Seattle, WA.
-Yummi would be with me starting in 2025 in Chicago.
+Yummi would be with me starting in 2025 in Chicago, IL.
 Generally, I visit Kirkland, Bellevue, Redmond, and Seattle twice a year (winter/summer).

 <style>